italianoaj/IRCII/README.md

 3. This module must be implemented on Ubuntu 16.04 systems.
 4. For testing purposes, the test_pam file must be located in the /etc/pam.d directory.
 5. Edits must be made to the /etc/pam.d/login file:
-	a. add "auth required italiano.so" to the begining of the file
-	b.
-Comment out (with #) the other auth lines in the file.
+	I. add "auth required italiano.so" to the begining of the file II.
+Comment out (with #) the other auth lines in the file

 The usrf file must follow the follwoing format:
 Full Name:username:PhoneNumberWithExtension\n

 Example:
 John Doe:john:4208886969@mms.att.net

 Jane Doe:jane:3303303300@vzwpix.com